The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission.

 Where to stay

 The Old Museum offers unrivalled charm, character and home comforts.
 The rustic holiday home features one double bedroom, comfortable seating areas and a fully equipped kitchenette.
-The area is perfect for hiking, and guests benefit from amenities in the idyllic local village just a short stroll away.
+The area is ideal for hiking, and guests benefit from amenities in the idyllic local village just a short stroll away.

 Portmeirion, Gwynedd